-Many industry regulations require or promote security risk assessments to bolster incident response, but what exactly is a cyber security risk assessment?
-In healthcare, for example, cyber risk assessments aren't only required under HIPAA (Health Insurance Portability and Accountability Act).
+Many industry regulations require or promote security risk assessments to bolster incident response, but what is a cyber security risk assessment?
+For example, cyber risk assessments aren't only required under HIPAA (Health Insurance Portability and Accountability Act).
 Still, they are also key in strengthening the IT team's and business leaders' confidence level and knowledge of where the organization is most vulnerable and what data is involved in higher-risk treatment environments.
 The ultimate goal?
-To better manage IT-related risks, which inevitably cover the entire organization, vendors, applications, and customer base in public and private sectors.
-It's no surprise that having this knowledge permeate your organization leads to effective cyber risk assessments and management.
+To better manage cyber security related risks, which inevitably cover the entire organization, vendors, applications, and customer base in public and private sectors.
+Unsurprisingly, having this knowledge permeate your organization leads to effective cyber risk assessments and management.

 The NIST RMF: Risk Management Framework

 Below are some cyber risk management strategies derived from NIST risk assessment steps and best practices.
-CyberStrong streamlines the assessment process in your organization for any and all your regulatory or voluntary frameworks, giving added visibility into the NIST Risk Management Framework as well as internal and external organizational processes (Learn More Here).
-Below are some key tips to consider when planning and conducting your company's first or next cybersecurity risk assessment.
+CyberStrong streamlines your organization's assessment process for all your regulatory or voluntary frameworks, giving visibility into the NIST Risk Management Framework and internal and external organizational processes (Learn More Here).
+Below are some key tips when planning and conducting your company's first or next cybersecurity risk assessment.

 - Prepare For Your Risk Assessment

 According to NIST 800-30, organizations implement the cybersecurity risk management strategy to effectively prepare for risk assessments.
 The following tasks are critical to performing a thorough risk assessment according to the special publication:

 - Identify the purpose of the assessment;